Quantizations of conical symplectic resolutions I: local and global structure: Introduction

 \begin{cor} Let $\fM$ be a conical symplectic resolution, and fix two classes $\eta,\la\in\Ht$ such that $\eta$ is the Chern class of an ample line bundle.
 For all but finitely many positive integers $k$, the quantization of $\fM$ with period $\la+k\eta$ is affine; that is, the (abelian) functors of global sections and localization are inverse equivalences. \end{cor}

+Next, we prove a version of Serre's GAGA theorem \cite{GAGA}.
+More precisely, we consider the analytic quantization $\cD^{\an}$ with the same period as $\cD$, define the appropriate module category $\cD^{\an}\mmod$, and prove that it is equivalent to $\Dmod$ (Theorem \ref{th:GAGA}).
+The existing literature is fairly evenly divided between working in the algebraic and analytic categories, and this corollary is an indispensable tool that allows us to import previous results from both sides.

+\begin{cor} If $\fM$ is a conical symplectic resolution, then the analytification functor from $\cD\mmod$ to $\cD^{\an}\mmod$ is an equivalence of categories. \end{cor}

-Next, we prove a categorical version of Kirwan surjectivity, relating the category of equivariant modules on a quantization to the category of modules on the Hamiltonian reduction.
+Finally, we use Theorem B to prove a categorical version of Kirwan surjectivity, relating the category of equivariant modules on a quantization to the category of modules on the Hamiltonian reduction.
 We consider a restriction functor defined by Kashiwara and Rouquier, and we use our $\Z$-algebra formalism to construct left and right adjoints, thus proving that the restriction functor is essentially surjective (Theorem \ref{surjectivity}).
 In particular, this result establishes that our category $\Dmod$ is the same as the analogous category considered by McGerty and Nevins (Remark \ref{ksmn}).
+For a precise statement of the hypotheses of the following result, see the beginning of Section \ref{sec:kirwan}.

 \begin{cor} If $\fM$ is obtained via symplectic reduction from an action of a reductive group $G$ on $\fX$, then every object of $\Dmod$ extends to a twisted $G$-equivariant module over a quantization of $\fX$. \end{cor}